Servicing

 What type of Fees should be reported and how should they be reported?

-You should report fees that are income generating fees and are retained by the servicer (e.g., Late Fees, Assumption Fees, Non-Sufficient Fund Fees, & Payoff Statement Fees, etc.).
+You should report income generating fees that are retained by the servicer (e.g., Late Fees, Assumption Fees, Non-Sufficient Fund Fees, & Payoff Statement Fees, etc.).
 See “Loan Fee Type” in Allowable Values tab in the Loan Management: Servicing Events and Data Requirements document.

 Delinquency Reporting